ediaStudio/ultimateIonicTemplate/README.md

 then from the root of the project run

-we need to finit firebase
+we need to init firebase first

 ```bash
 firebase init